phiphou/was/README.md

 You can also install all these dependencies in just one command :

-`$ npm i -g webpack webpack-dev-server karma-cli protractor typings typescript tslint`
+`$ npm i -g webpack webpack-dev-server karma-cli protractor typings typescript tslint rimraf`

 ## Install